FatmaGad25/Bash_MySQL/README.md

   * Asks for the value of each column Successively
   * If the PK is duplicated, outputs (Duplicated PK) and won't insert the record
   * If not duplicated takes each column separetly and records the row comma-separated.

+## 7. Select Rows:
+- Restriction:
+  * To Be a signed admin in **DB_admins.db** as an admin
+  * Any admin can select rows from any database (and any table) not necessarly the owner of the database.
+  * In case of the keyword search, to not enter an empty keyword

+- Functionality:
+ * Choose the Database then the table you want to select the data from.
+ * Asks whether you want to select all data in the table or search the rows with a spicific keyword.
+ * The search option is case insensitive and looks for the exact match.

+## 8. Delete Rows:
+- Restriction:
+  * To Be a signed admin in **DB_admins.db** as an admin
+  * To Be the owner of the database you're deleting the rows from.
+  * To not enter an empty keyword

+- Functionality:
+ * Lists the available database.
+ * If you're the owner, lists the tables in the database you chose.
+ * Asks for a search keyword.
+ * Deletes any row contains the delete keyword.
+ * The delete keyword is case sensitive and deletes the exact match.